dmakvh/eureka/Getting-started-with-Eureka.md

 * Eureka Client configuration as explain above.
 * Eureka Server configuration.

 The easiest way to configure Eureka Server is by using property files similar to the Eureka Client above.
-First, configure the Eureka client that is running with the server as specified
+First, configure the Eureka client that is running with the server as specified above with Eureka Client for the server to identify itself.